 • Enjoy your new hard wood floor.

 There is a variety of trims and transitions to accent a floor by covering expansion gaps or transitioning from one flooring surface to another.
-Before completing your floor it is important to know what trim pieces you will need for your floor.
-These are rough diagrams of common transition pieces, bamboo transitions are different thicknesses.
+Before completing your floor, it is important to know what trim pieces you will need for your floor.

-Moldings should be glued or nailed to the subfloor.
+Moldings must always be glued or nailed to the wall or subfloor, never to the hardwood flooring.